R4All/R4All_website/content/books/datasets.md

 [All the datasets (and more) one zip file](https://github.com/R4All/datasets/archive/master.zip).

 Datasets for the first edition of *Getting Started with R* are also contained in that zip file.

+## Datasets used in *Insights*

+The datasets used in *Insights* are all available directly from publically accessible data repositories.
+Please see the book or [companion website](http://insightsfromdata.io/) for details.